 - If you have been threatened in any way or have fallen victim to these scammers already, please contact your local police and visit NCL’s fraud center at www.fraud.org and file a complaint.

 - If scammers have gotten information about your loans they could be charged with identity theft.
-You can find tips on what to do about identity theft by clicking here.

 Using these loans just gets more and more complicated, and as long as they are around we will be here too, to help you out of the payday loan traps these companies work so hard to put you in.